eventflow/EventFlow/Documentation/ReadStores.md

 - Items from a collection on the aggregate root
 - Deterministic ID created from event data
-- Entity within the aggregate root
+- Entity within the aggregate

 To create read models in these cases, use the EventFlow concept of read model locators, which is basically a mapping from a domain event to a read model ID.